This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Molasses Substitutes: If you’re out of molasses, substitute with 1 tablespoon of pure maple syrup, golden syrup, or agave nectar per cup of granulated sugar.
-While the flavor will differ slightly, the texture and moisture will remain similar.
-These alternatives are great in a pinch!
+• Substitutes: If you don’t have molasses, use pure maple syrup, golden syrup, or agave nectar.
+The flavor will be slightly different, but the texture and moisture will be similar.

 Nutrition